Cadry's Kitchen

 Add cashew cream to the pot, and cook a couple minutes more.

-Immersion blender in pot of chestnut gravy.
+Immersion blender in pot of cashew chestnut gravy.

 Then blend everything until smooth with an immersion blender.
-As the chestnuts break up, the gravy will thicken.

 If it’s not thick enough after everything has blended, cook for a little bit longer, so that it can cook down.
 (But in my experience, it’s plenty thick by the time everything has blended.)